 2. If you miss a deadline on an exam, keep in mind that there will be an optional comprehensive final exam at the end of the course.
-Late Exams are not permitted.
-If you take optional comprehensive final exam, the score can replace your lowest unit exam score.

-Academic Integrity: In addition to the policy in the Common Course Syllabus, it should be understood that students found guilty of cheating or plagiarism will earn a zero on the work in question for the first offense and will be dropped from the course with an 'F' should a second offense occur.
-Any amount of dishonesty is subject to these consequences, whether a lot or a little; this can include but is not limited to one copied sentence of a written assignment, a missing citation, an entire paper copied from someone/somewhere else, one plagiarized post on a discussion board, one copied exam item or an exam or other coursework completed by someone other than yourself.
-You have also committed academic dishonesty when sharing course content/items/answers.
-This includes sharing course content with classmates or future students as well as sharing course content on websites such as Quizlet, Course Hero, or similar "study applications."
-For further information and examples please see the Catalog, Student Guide, or refer to www.plagiarism.org
+If you take this exam, the score can replace your lowest exam score. - Academic Integrity: In addition to the policy in the Common Course Syllabus, it should be understood that students found guilty of cheating or plagiarism will earn a zero on the work in question for the first offense and will be dropped from the course with an 'F' should a second offense occur.
+For further information and examples please see the Catalog, Student Guide or refer to www.plagiarism.org